 This unit explores the relationships between decimals and whole numbers and fractions.
 A number of representations are used including double number lines, ratio tables and place value tables.
 The main objective is to link students’ knowledge of fractions with the decimal system.

 - Represent fractions as decimals and vice versa.

 - Apply decimals to measurement contexts such as finding capacities.

 The basis for this unit is the fact that some numbers can be represented by both fractions and decimals.
 In addition, we see that some fractions have a decimal representation that terminates and some fractions have a decimal representation that repeats.
 For instance 1/2 = 0.5 and this terminates, while 1/3 = 0.333… and the 3s repeat indefinitely.

 Students are shown how to go from a fractional representation of a number to its decimal representation and vice versa.
 There is more than one way of finding these representations.
 Here we use a double number line (with fractions on one side and decimals on the other) and ratio tables.
 It is important for students to see more than one way to solve a problem.
 Learning is strengthened when connections are made with other knowledge.
-When students see more than one way to solve a problem they see connections with twice as many other ideas.
-Hopefully this leads to deeper knowledge and understanding.
+When students see more than one way to solve a problem they see connections between multiple ideas, which leads to deeper knowledge and understanding.

 A similar unit to this, which develops the fraction-decimal ideas further, can be found in Getting Percentible, Level 4.